-Speaking of vehicles, there are also two booming events which take place at our prestigious regional airport.
+Speaking of motors, there are two more booming events which take place at our prestigious regional airport.
 One is the longstanding Fly/In Cruise/In which brings in visitors from far and wide to see historical aircraft and automobiles.

-Switching gears, Marion is just a few miles south of the historical Battle of the Mississinewa, the first offensive victory of the American army during the War of 1812.
+Switching gears, Marion is just a few miles south of the historical Battle of the Mississinewa, the first offensive victory of the American Army during the War of 1812.
 Busloads of thousands travel to Marion during the “Mississinewa 1812” reenactment weekend which takes place each fall on the very grounds the battle took place over 200 years ago.

 Marion also houses the international Quilters Hall of Fame, the home of quilt designer Marie Webster, one of the first female entrepreneurs.
-Quilters and enthusiasts from all of the world gather here to see unique quilts, take classes, and celebrate the folk art of quilting.
+Quilters and enthusiasts from all over the world gather here to see unique quilts, take classes, and celebrate the folk art of quilting.

 If you’re a fan of the Garfield comic created by Marion native Jim Davis, the city of Marion features three of the dozen unique Garfield statues spread throughout the county along the Grant County Garfield Trail.

 Marion, Indiana is famously the birthplace of legendary Hollywood icon, James Dean.
 Visit the James Dean Birth Site Memorial downtown at 4th and McClure Street on your way to or from the multitude of attractions in his hometown of Fairmount, also in Grant County.

 There are many more attractions in and around Marion, Indiana!
 Discover places to dine, shop, stay, and play by visiting Show Me Grant County, provided by the Grant County Visitors Bureau.